 EpicGenetics is currently looking at the vaccine that is currently used for tuberculosis to correct the abnormalities found in the immune system of individuals who are positively diagnosed with fibromyalgia.
 They are also attempting to find out if there is a gene specific to fibromyalgia proving the suspected hereditary connection between family members that have been diagnosed with fibromyalgia.

 The information I have presented in my post can be referenced in various articles found on the Great Americans (.world) website.
 I suggest you save this website to your favorites.
 The information is daunting and up to date!
-Vaccine trials are due to begin within a year and 25,000 Americans with fibromyalgia will be invited to participate.
-IF you are interested make sure your name is on file with Antidote, you can sign up on the right side of the page of my blog.
+Vaccine trials are due to begin within a year, and 25,000 Americans with fibromyalgia will be invited to participate.
+IF you are interested to make sure your name is on file with Antidote, you can sign up on the right side of the page of my blog.

 The future is getting brighter!